tdjsnelling/babel/README.md

 The code to generate both `c` and `i` can be found in `src/utils/generateMIPair.js`.

-A better explanation of these operations can be found in the blog post [A practical use of multiplicative inverses](https://ericlippert.com/2013/11/14/a-practical-use-of-multiplicative-inverses).
+A better explanation of why we need these constants can be found in the blog post [A practical use of multiplicative inverses](https://ericlippert.com/2013/11/14/a-practical-use-of-multiplicative-inverses).

-The operations we need are:
+The operations we need to perform are:

 * `pageContentValue = pageNumber * c % N`, and
 * `pageNumber = pageContentValue * i % N`.